DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: The kSZ from the DEMNUni clusters

 \subsection{Power spectrum}

 We compute the power spectrum of the cluster component of the kinematic SZ effect in the same way as for the tSZ, and obtain the results shown in Figure~\ref{kineticPS}.
-Due to the partial description that our model provides the kSZ lacks power if compared to a more precise modelling (again see e.g.~\cite{mauro2017,mauro2018}), especially at small scales.
+Due to the partial description that our model provides the kSZ lacks power if compared to a more precise modelling (again see e.g.~\cite{mauro2017,mauro2018}).
 Nonetheless, a similar behaviour to that of the thermal effect can be observed, where both a different dark energy EoS and a different $M_\nu$ have a significant, and almost degenerate, impact on the power spectrum.
-With respect to the tSZ, for the kSZ we observe a less prominent dependence on the mass of the neutrino component: this is due to the increased contribution to the total power from the smaller haloes, the presence of which is less influenced by a change in $M_\nu$.
+With respect to the tSZ, for the kSZ we observe a less prominent dependence on the mass of the neutrino component: this is due to the increased contribution to the total power from the smaller haloes, which have an abundance that is less influenced by a change in $M_\nu$.
 Also, at fixed $M_\nu$, there is less tendency to converge at the smallest scales with respect to the tSZ, as for $\ell = 100$ the range in power covered by the possible EoS is greater than at $\ell = 10^4$ by $44,43$ and $39$\% for the $M_\nu=0,0.16$ and $0.32$ eV models, respectively.
 The differences in the two effects become even more clear when explicitly looking at the ratio kSZ/tSZ, shown in Figure~\ref{ratioAll}, where a growth both towards smaller scales and larger scales is present, respectively for $\ell \gtrsim 3000$ and $\ell \lesssim 300$.
-The latter is due to the peculiar velocity field, which has significant variability on very large scales (up to $400$ Mpc) as it is mainly driven by linear, large scale evolution, while the density field varies on scales which are smaller.
+The former is given by the non-negligible contribution that the kSZ receives from haloes of lower mass, differently from the tSZ, as these haloes are both smaller in size and with a significant abundance also at higher redshifts.
+The latter, instead, is due to the peculiar velocity field, which has significant variability on very large scales (up to $400$ Mpc) as it is mainly driven by linear, large scale evolution, while the density field varies on scales which are smaller.

 We then study the dependence of the power spectrum on $\sigma_8^{\mathrm{cb}}$ also for the case of the kSZ.
 In the literature there are reported values for the scaling with different parameters~\cite{shawksz}, but always referred to the total kinematic effect, where diffuse matter is also present.
 Assuming that it is possible to neglect the small variations in $\Omega_{\mathrm{cb}}$, like we did for the tSZ, we fit the power-law scaling of the power spectrum as in Eq.~\eqref{scalingSigma8cb}, and find the results listed in Table~\ref{scalingkSZtable}.
 As expected, the dependencies are weaker with respect to those of the thermal effect in our investigation, as the number of smaller haloes is less affected by $\sigma_8^{\mathrm{cb}}$.
 Conversely, these values are larger than the ones from the literature regarding the total kSZ, as the lack of a diffuse component in our analysis makes the kinematic power spectrum more sensitive to clustering.